 References and technical documentation for EpiData Software

-Lauritsen JM.
+Christiansen TB and Lauritsen JM.
 (Ed.)
-EpiData Data Entry, Data Management and basic Statistical Analysis System.
-Odense Denmark, EpiData Association, 2000-2008.
+EpiData - Comprehensive Data Management and Basic Statistical Analysis System.
+Odense Denmark, EpiData Association, 2010-.
 Http://www.epidata.dk

 Documentation or publications

 - Lauritsen JM & Bruus M. EpiData Entry (version).
 A comprehensive tool for validated entry and documentation of data.
 The EpiData Association, Odense Denmark, year.
 Indicate version